 Discussion sets (15 points for the written assignment): Discussion Sets include both quantitative and qualitative questions to prepare for class discussion.
 These are due before the relevant class.
 The answers to the questions are to be turned in and will be graded.
 You can prepare and hand in the questions by group.
-The class discussion will be included in the participation score.
+Class discussion will contribute to the participation score.